You can show information to users in three basic types: Notifications, alerts and pop-ups.

 Do not use alerts to gather any user input.
 For quick input, use a light dialog instead.
 Light dialogs are meant to carry a small set of form fields and still resemble regular dialogs.
 For complex input, use a regular dialog.
 Dialogs should be used when presenting the forms for adjusting the page properties or the settings in the user profile.
 You might even want to use a wizard dialog, if you have to guide your user through multiple steps.

 - Alerts are displayed in the context the user currently works in.
 They don't make much sense outside of context.

 - Transient.
-Alerts are not stored and thus they do not show up in Pulse.
+Alerts are not stored and thus they do not show up in the Notifications app.